Teen Wolf: Release

 Atlantic Releasing spent $4 million on advertising for Teen Wolf.
+Atlantic initially scheduled Teen Wolf to release earlier in 1985, but delayed it to let the bigger films ride.
 Released in the U.S. on August 23, 1985, Teen Wolf debuted at No. 2 in its opening weekend, behind Back to the Future (also starring Michael J. Fox).
 After its initial run, the film grossed $33,086,661 domestically, with a worldwide gross of about $80 million.
+According to one of the film's producers, the success of the film caught the film industry by surprise.

 Teen Wolf was first released on DVD via MGM in a "Double Feature" pack with its sequel Teen Wolf Too on August 27, 2002.
 The film was later released on Blu-ray on March 29, 2011.
 The only special feature available on any of the releases is the film's theatrical trailer.
 The film was reissued on Blu-ray Disc on August 8, 2017, by Scream!
 Factory, with a remastered transfer and a new "making of" featurette.

-Critical response
+Reception

 The film's critical reception was mixed.
-Review aggregator Rotten Tomatoes reports that 46% of 35 critics have given the film a positive review, with a rating average of 5.4 out of 10.
+Review aggregator Rotten Tomatoes reports that 46% of 35 critics have given the film a positive review, with a rating average of 5.2 out of 10.
 The consensus summarizes: "Though Michael J. Fox is as charismatic as ever, Teen Wolfs coming-of-age themes can't help but feel a little stale and formulaic."
 On Metacritic, the film has a 25 out of 100 rating based on 5 critics, indicating "generally unfavorable reviews".

+Critical response

 Vincent Canby of The New York Times gave the film a negative review calling it "aggressively boring".
 He went on to say that "the film is overacted by everybody except Mr. Fox, who is seen to far better advantage in Back to the Future."

 Colin Greenland reviewed Teen Wolf for White Dwarf #75, and stated that "Anxious that their movie should be perfectly wholesome, clean and bloodless, writers and director forgot Scott was supposed to be a werewolf, and made him a basketball star instead."